tryphena101/library/README.md

 # library
 An online library site where a user can add the books they've read.

-Made with HTML, CSS and Javascript.
+Made with HTML, CSS and vanilla JS.